zhaohappy/cheap/README_en.md

   // This is not a built-in type and will be ignored during layout.
   // When you use struct instance access it, you access js object properties
   // Using pointer access it will cause a compile error
+  // This operation is generally not recommended.
+One possible usage scenario is to operate the same structure in different threads.
+  // This attribute can be used as a private attribute of the thread to read and write its own exclusive data, not shared with other threads
   i: number

-  // You can use decorators to decorate properties
+  // You can use decorator to decorate properties
   // This means that this attribute will be ignored when the macro ENABLE_XX is turned off
   // can use conditional compilation in struct
   @ignore(!defined(ENABLE_XX))